ophian/ophian.github.io/_posts/2018-12-31-Serendipity-Styx-2.7.0-released.md

 ---
 layout: post
 title: Serendipity Styx 2.7.0 release
-last_modified_at: 2019-01-14T18:08:00+00:00
+last_modified_at: 2019-01-20T17:48:00+00:00
 ---

 Styx 2018/6 - The Serendipity Styx 2.7.0 **New Year's Eve Release Edition** is out!
 Serendipity Styx is PHP 7.3 READY and requires PHP from 5.5+!
-Approximately this is the last edition supporting the old PHP 5 Series, since PHP its End of Life support just ended.
+Approximately this is the last edition supporting the old PHP 5 Series, since its End of Life support by just ended.

 ## Styx 2.7.0 runs (...some highlights)